Idukki

 The proof: Leroy Merlin

 Leroy Merlin ran an ongoing competition on Idukki with a winner picked every month.
-Two things stood out.
-The volume: more than 1,900 pieces of customer content.
-And the channel mix: alongside hashtag entries online, they collected UGC inside physical stores using QR codes, and that in-store route worked unusually well.
+The volume was the headline: more than 1,900 pieces of customer content.
+The surprise was the channel mix.
+Alongside hashtag entries online, they collected UGC inside physical stores using QR codes, and that in-store route worked unusually well, because the aisle is where the product is in someone's hands.

 • 1,900+